 University of California, Santa Cruz

 The Distinguished Mentor is selected from among the top candidates submitted in all the outstanding mentor categories listed below.
-The Distinguished Mentor will be recognized during the 2021 National Diversity in STEM Conference.
+The Distinguished Mentor will be recognized during the 2022 National Diversity in STEM Conference in Puerto Rico.
 Outstanding Mentors will receive digital and multimedia (web, email, social media) recognition by SACNAS.
 Nominees have a sustained record of at least ten years of participating in educational and/or community outreach activities.

 "This recognition is most significant of my career because it originates from my students and only they can say whether I was their mentor or not."